Why I paid for my daughter's rhinoplasty. One mom explains.

 Isabelle has always been a responsible kid, someone who has follow through and stamina—for sports, studies and challenges, so we took her seriously.
 After considering her request I came up with some requirements she would have to meet before we agreed.
 One—she had to meet with a therapist to make sure she understood the lifelong choice she was making.
 Two, she needed to contribute financially to the cost of the procedure.
 Three, she had to be prepared to undergo surgery and meet with several surgeons.

 Isabelle readily agreed to all the conditions.
 She started saving from her after school job and she went to a therapist several times.
 And once we narrowed down our choices to two plastic surgeons in Boston I let Isabelle make the final decision.
-She chose Dr. Jaimie DeRosa and the DeRosa Clinic for her rhinoplasty.
+She chose Dr. Jaimie DeRosa and the DeRosa Center for her rhinoplasty.
 Dr. DeRosa was my first choice too and so I was relieved when Isabelle chose her.

 Dr. DeRosa took a lot of time explaining to Isabelle what rhinoplasty and recovery would be like and described the results we could expect.
 It’s not uncommon for teenagers to be uncomfortable in their newly grown bodies, so I appreciated her careful discussion about whether Isabelle was comfortable with her overall appearance and body, or whether her nose was a very specific issue.
 She wanted to make sure that Isabelle was emotionally and physically mature enough for such a procedure.
 Dr. DeRosa even suggested that we might want to wait a bit, and then come back for a second consultation after really thinking it over.